 Sometimes called Pignoli nuts, these babies are getting expensive but they are so good when toasted and added to a dish like this.
 My wife suggested we add them to this pasta recipe and it was a great idea.
 Pine nuts are the seeds that are found in the pine cones of certain species of pine trees.
 It’s a lot of work to gather and process pine nuts and maybe that’s why they are getting so expensive.
 I purchase mine at Costco but I did check and you can purchase them on Amazon and have them shipped to you.
 Check out Amazon pine nuts.

 That’s it.
 Besides some hot peppercorn flakes to give it another layer of flavor, we are ready to go.
 Normally I would add the peppercorn flakes to the sauce but then my kids wouldn’t eat it so I leave them out for whoever wants to add them to their dish to give it some fire.

 I posted a similar recipe to this back in 2007 that suggested finishing with grated Parmesan cheese as optional.
 Since then, I have learned from my good friend Chef Ricco DeLuca that combining cheese with fish sauces is not a good idea and he went on to say “his father would roll over in his grave if he ever combined the two.”

 I don’t want any mass grave rolling so this time I’m going to say – No optional cheese.

 Wheat Flour Strozzapreti Pasta and/or Gluten Free Penne Pasta with Tuna, Artichoke Hearts & Kalama Olives

-y it is a good idea to keep a well-stocked pantry so on nights you don't know what to cook, you can come up with something special and just as important"¦.easy!
+It is a good idea to keep a well-stocked pantry so on nights you don’t know what to cook, you can come up with something special and just as important and easy!